louisyoungx/louisyoungx/README.md

 My name is **Louis Young**, born in 2000, a **Senior Web Development Engineer** dedicated to building AI-powered web solutions 🤖️ at **ByteDance** 🚀.
 I graduated from **NCHU** in China 🇨🇳 with a Degree in *Computer Science*, and I'm passionate about exploring AI-driven frontend innovations.

-* 🔭 I'm mainly working on Web develop and Python develop.
+* 🔭 I'm mainly working on Web frontend develop and Python fullstack develop.
 * 🧐 I'm also learning TypeScript, React and Vue.
 * 👩‍💻 My personal website is 👉🏻 [loui.cc](https://loui.cc)
 * 👾 I love Minecraft.
 [You might like it ?](https://github.com/louisyoungx/bedrock-server-backup)